YousefAdel2020/YousefAdel2020/README.md

 ###

-<p align="left">📚 I Graduated from the Faculty of Computers and Information, Computer Science department.
-I was one of the top two scorers of my batch and was awarded a Very Good with Honours degree.<br>✨  I am a backend developer (node.js, Expressjs, MongoDB) and I am improving my skills by making more projects and learning more about technology.<br>🎯 I am also a competitive programmer who participated in KafrelsheikhCPC 2021 and I am still trying to improve my skills in problem-solving, algorithm, and datastructure.</p>
+<p align="left">A software engineer who is eager to learn and adapt to new technologies who Graduated from the Faculty of Computers and Information, Computer Science department.
+I was one of the top two scorers of my batch and was awarded a Very Good with Honours degree.<br/>

+I have experience in full-stack development, in which I made many projects and solved issues using different technologies with different clients from different countries<br/>

+I am also trained at ITI 9-month professional training track Open Source. where we learned many technologies and collaborated with teams on many projects<br/>

+Furthermore, I am a competitive programmer who participated in KafrelsheikhCPC 2022 and I am continuously working to improve my skills in problem-solving, algorithms, and data structures..</p>

 ###